-Biden, accusing drugmakers of “jacking up prices,” calls for action
+Biden, accusing drugmakers of ‘jacking up prices,’ calls for action

 He added, “Look, folks, they should be able to make a significant profit.
 But why should we be paying two or three times what every other country in the world is paying for similar drugs?”

-While he did not issue new proposals Thursday, Larry Levitt, executive vice president for health policy at the Kaiser Family Foundation, a nonpartisan policy and research organization, said Biden was seeking to raise his profile in the debate in a new way.
+While Biden did not issue new proposals Thursday, Larry Levitt, executive vice president for health policy at the Kaiser Family Foundation, a nonpartisan policy and research organization, said the president was seeking to raise his profile in the debate in a new way.

 “President Biden is putting his political weight behind the effort to lower drug prices,” Levitt said.
 “There was a sense that the president was to some extent sitting on the sidelines in the debate over drug prices, but that is clearly not the case anymore.”